 Go to the sample directory:

-The Bookshelf app uses Cloud Datastore to store the books.
-To initialize Cloud Datastore in your project for the first time, complete the following steps:
+The Bookshelf app uses Datastore to store book data.
+To initialize Datastore in your project for the first time, complete the following steps:

 Click Continue until you reach the Create an Entity page, and then close the window.
 The Bookshelf app is ready to create entities in Datastore.

 Creating a Cloud Storage bucket

 The Bookshelf app uses Cloud Storage to store image files.

-The following instructions show how to create a Cloud Storage bucket.
+The following instructions detail how to create a Cloud Storage bucket.
 Buckets are the basic containers that hold your data in Cloud Storage.

 gsutil mb gs://YOUR_PROJECT_ID